dell/csm-docs/content/docs/application-mobility/uninstallation.md

 linktitle: Uninstallation
 weight: 2
 description: >
-  Dell Container Storage Modules (CSM) for Application Mobility Uninstallation
+  Uninstallation for Dell Container Storage Modules (CSM) for Application Mobility
 ---

-{{% pageinfo color="primary" %}}
-Application Mobility is currently in tech-preview and is not supported in production environments
-{{% /pageinfo %}}

 This section outlines the uninstallation steps for Container Storage Modules (CSM) for Application Mobility.